jonathonwalz/cookie-session/README.md

 A string which will be used as single key if `keys` is not provided.

+##### encrypt

+If set to true, the session cookie value will be encrypted with aes256.
+`encryptionKey` must be set when this is true.

+##### encryptionKey

+When `encrypt` is set to true, this will be used as the encryption key.
+It must be set to a value with 32 bytes.

 ##### Cookie Options

 Other options are passed to `cookies.get()` and `cookies.set()` allowing you